Pinegrow/PinegrowDevelopersDocumentation/API_Introduction.md

 1) **Component and Block Addition**
    A common plugin for Pinegrow is a framework that adds new components to the library without accompanying properties or actions.
 Note: Pinegrow already contains an extensive set of property controls for most common HTML elements.
 2) **Framework Addition**
-   This type of plugin adds not only components, but accompanying properties or actions that modify those components.
-Pinegrow ships with several Framework systems, including Bootstrap, that add both HTML snippets and extensive properties.
+   This type of plugin adds not only components, but accompanying properties or actions that modify those components, such as adding classes or attributes.
+Note: Pinegrow ships with several Framework systems, including Bootstrap, that add both HTML snippets and extensive properties and actions.
 3) **Workflow Customization**
    ?????Have to work on this - still not sure what people are doing as far as workflow.
 4) **Streamline CMS template production**
    This type of plugin can automate definition of editable areas, or populate new template pages with common code.
+Note: Pinegrow ships with an extensive CMS system

    While these are common use cases, there is no reason that a single plugin can't incorporate multiple functions.